SK8Demons/restless-guest/README.md

 <img alt="restless-guest-logo" src="https://github.com/HothIndustries/restless-guest/blob/main/logo.png?raw=true"/>

 A cli toolkit for "restless guest" exploits.
 See [Pt 1](https://www.beyondtrust.com/blog/entry/restless-guests), [Pt 2](https://www.beyondtrust.com/blog/entry/evil-vm) blogs.
+Pt1 - "Resless Guests" explains core security model at play, "Evil VM" pt 2 describes how to attack in ths priv model.

 This tool enables Entra (Azure AD) tenant attacks through "restless guest".
 The key concept we exploit is that by being a billing administrator from an attacker-controlled tenant, by default, we can create subscriptions in target tenants.
 This enables: